 Abdul holds a Bachelors degree in Geography and Resource Development, an MA in Environmental Policy and currently pursuing his PhD in Transdisciplinary Sustainability at MUN.
 As a nature lover, the picturesque scenery and natural tranquility of NL makes it home for him.
 He likes to take a stroll in these and enjoy the beauty and wisdom of nature.
 Abdul brings on board a decade of project management skills and professional experience in the areas of capacity building & education, environmental impact assessment and sustainability, environmental policy and management, climate change, food security systems, and natural resource management.
 He is curious about how science-policy interaction, innovation, and action can be implemented to make communities and ecosystems resilient and sustainable and passionate about problem(s) solving.

-Our People – a short history
+Our People – A Short History

-Past Presidents: Laura King (2020-2022), Doug Ballam (2019-2020), Rita Anderson, Michael Collins (2010-2011), (with our former names the NL Natural History Society / Newfoundland Natural History Society: John Jacobs, John Gibson, Allan Stein, Don Steele, Len Zedel, John McConnell, Roger Burroughs, Derek Keats, F.A.
-Aldrich (1966), E. A. Bowring (1950), Professor Sleggs (1929))
+Laura King (2020-2022), Doug Ballam (2019-2020), Rita Anderson, Michael Collins (2010-2011).
+As the Newfoundland and Labrador Natural History Society: John Jacobs, John Gibson, Allan Stein, Don Steele, Len Zedel, John McConnell, Roger Burroughs, Derek Keats, F.A.
+Aldrich (1966), E. A. Bowring (1950), Professor Sleggs (1929)

-Past board members (Presidents above were also board members): Julia Sparkes, Sohil Pramij, Alison March, Jennifer Blundon, Justin So, Michael Plummer, Megan Boucher, Sara Jenkins, Dave Wilson, Brandon Hanlon, Elizabeth Dollmont, Keerthi Ashokkumar, Michelle Fitzsimmons, Jennifer Sullivan, Tiffany Small, Arielle Przybysz, Nick White, Marjorie Evans, Emma Bocking, Liz Andres, Anne Storey, Allan Stein, Paul Regular, Chantelle Burke, Margie McMillan, Carolyn Walsh, John Gibson, Dave Snow, Len Zedel, Glen Ryan, Kim Bell, Rick Ballard, Andrea Procter, Julie Huntington, Raoul Andersen, Jennifer Higgins, Stephanie Porter, Reade Davis, Ed Hayden, and many, many more
+Jared Clarke, Laura King, Sean McCann, Leah Crunew, Julia Sparkes, Sohil Pramij, Alison March, Jennifer Blundon, Justin So, Michael Plummer, Megan Boucher, Sara Jenkins, Dave Wilson, Brandon Hanlon, Elizabeth Dollmont, Keerthi Ashokkumar, Michelle Fitzsimmons, Jennifer Sullivan, Tiffany Small, Arielle Przybysz, Nick White, Marjorie Evans, Emma Bocking, Liz Andres, Anne Storey, Allan Stein, Paul Regular, Chantelle Burke, Margie McMillan, Carolyn Walsh, John Gibson, Dave Snow, Len Zedel, Glen Ryan, Kim Bell, Rick Ballard, Andrea Procter, Julie Huntington, Raoul Andersen, Jennifer Higgins, Stephanie Porter, Reade Davis, Ed Hayden, and many, many more

-Past staff / interns / contractors: Amber Haden (2024 CCC/CWF Intern), Kayla Fisher (2023-2024), Mercia Conway Harris (2023-2024), Sarah Wilkins (2019-2020 climate change communications project), Elizabeth (Liz) Andres (2016 Connecting New Canadians with Nature project, in collaboration with the Association for New Canadians), Nailisa Tanner (2010-2011 YMCA Eco Intern, in collaboration with MUN, co-sponsored by The Outfitters), Rosalind (Roz) Ford (2011 Important Bird Areas project), Julie Huntington (Growing Health project)
+Tristin Clarke (2025, Field and programs assistant), Marie Louise Aastrup (2021-2025, Executive Director), Lorna Quiroga (2024, Conservation Intern), Abbie Mullins (2024, Entomology Intern in collaboration with The Rooms), Brianna Barret (2023 -2024 NatureHood Coordinator & Events Coordinator), Amber Haden (2024 CCC/CWF Intern), Kayla Fisher (2023-2024 Programs Coordinator), Mercia Conway Harris (2023-2024, Volunteer & Events Coordinator), Sarah Wilkins (2019-2020, Climate Change Communication), Elizabeth Andres (2016, Connecting New Canadians with Nature in collaboration with the Association for New Canadians), Nailisa Tanner (2010-2011, YMCA Eco Intern in collaboration with Memorial University, co-sponsored by The Outfitters), Rosalind Ford (2011, Important Bird Areas), Julie Huntington (2012, Growing Health project)